Supplemental Health Protection Guide

 Next Steps: How to Enroll

-Coverage options are offered through nationally recognized supplemental health insurance carriers, including Aflac.
-Enrollment, pricing, underwriting, and claims are handled directly by the insurance carrier
+Coverage options are offered through Aflac, A nationally recognized supplemental health carrier which holds an A+ (Superior) financial strength rating, which manages billions in assets and has paid claims for 70+ years.
+Enrollment, pricing, underwriting, and claims are handled directly by the insurance carrier.

 Simple Electronic Enrollment